alpertunga-bile/prompt-markdown-parser/README.md

 # CLI Application

 - Start the application with ```python start.py --cli``` command.
 This command is going to look for 'venv' file for virtual environment.
 It is going to setup the dependencies and start the application.
-It will take minutes so please be patient.
 After the first setup, it is just going to start the CLI application.
 - There are 8 commands in the main menu.
 These are parse, create, train, evaluate, generate, clear, cls and exit.
 With first 5 commands you can access to different menus.
 With clear and cls commands you can clear the terminal.
 With exit command you can terminate the application.
 - You do not have to write all the commands you can write first 2 or 3 letters and press ```TAB``` button for auto complete.